ciDSproj/wine_classification/README.md

 ## Overview
-In this project I built classification models for predicting wine classes applying various methods of feature selection for dimensionality reduction.
+In this project I built classification models for predicting wine classes applying various methods of feature selection.
+Dimensionality reduction via feature selection allows reducing the complexity of the model and avoiding overfitting.
+Via feature selection we select a subset of the original features, or we can apply regularization techniques.
-I used filter and wrapper methods to select a subset of the original features.
-I applied L1 and L2 regularizations as penalties against model complexity.
-Another approach was using a random forest and measuring the feature importance.

 ## Resources Used